Redawt/f4-frost-guide/initialsetup.md

 ### Uninstalling the Game

-If you do not have the game installed yet, skip this step.
-You can also watch this [video tutorial](https://www.youtube.com/watch?v=zwTJ3jImCiQ) if you don't understand this step.
-{:.info}

   1. Open Steam and go to your **Library**{: .hili}
   2. Find **Fallout 4**{: .hili} in the list
   3. Right-click on it and select **Manage -> Uninstall**{: .hili}